vlievin/NetworkxOF/README.md

 ## Python example

-You need to run NetworkxOF, then type the following code to runs the example
+You need to run NetworkxOF, then type the following code in python to runs the example. (hint: install easily pyOSC and networkx with Anaconda)

 #### import libraries
 	import networkx as nx